-Source: County of Orange Comprehensive Annual Financial Report for the Year Ended June 30, 2015.
+Source: Orange County Comprehensive Annual Financial Report for fiscal year ended June 30, 2015.

-Table A-23 - County of Orange Direct and Overlapping Debt
+Table A-13 - County of Orange Direct and Overlapping Debt

 The County contains numerous municipalities, school districts, and special purpose districts such as water and sanitation districts, which have issued indebtedness that is repaid out of tax revenues.
-Set forth in the following table, in the form of Table A-23 in the Official Statements, is a direct and overlapping debt report (the "Debt Report") prepared by California Municipal Statistics, Inc. as of June 30, 2015.
+Set forth in the following table, in the form of Table A-13 in the Official Statement, is a direct and overlapping debt report (the "Debt Report") prepared by California Municipal Statistics, Inc. as of June 30, 2015.
+The Debt Report is included for general information purposes only.
+Neither the County nor the underwriter makes any representations as to its completeness or accuracy.
+Some of the issues may be payable from self-supporting enterprises or revenue sources other than property and other taxes.